Yelfive/md-notes/Linux/Commands.md

 - `t` Timeout in seconds

-    A timeout for the read operation, after the given timeout, exit code 1 will be returned.
+    A timeout for the read operation, after the given timeout, exit code greater than 0 will be returned.

 - `n`  Number of characters